-See Condition 4.1 (Cancellation of interest) for further information.
+See Condition 4.2 (Mandatory cancellation of interest) and Condition 4.3 (Other mandatory cancellation of interest) for further information.

 Payments of interest are also subject to the Solvency Condition (see "Solvency Condition" above).
 Following the occurrence of a Trigger Event, the Issuer will also cancel all interest accrued up to (but excluding) the Write-Down Effective Date (see "Write-Down following a Trigger Event" below).